Chart Color Schemes

 Rochester is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for SA2 areas, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered by ABS data.
-These projections indicate an expected population increase just below the median of regional areas across Australia by 2041.
-According to aggregated SA2-level projections, the suburb of Rochester (Vic.) is expected to increase its population by 320 persons by the year 2041, reflecting a total increase of 13.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation method for areas not covered by ABS data.
+Considering these projections, the Rochester Vic.
+(SA2) is expected to increase by around 318 persons to reach a total population of approximately 3241 by 2041, reflecting an overall increase of about 10.3% over the 17-year period.

 Frequently Asked Questions - Population